jibonita/Book-Libraries-System/ReadMe.md

 ### Project Purpose

-> The goal of our web-app is to have
+> The goal of our project is to have
 > easier access to all libraries
 > close to you - at the same time
 > We want to create an easy to join
-> easy to use website where you can track
+> easy to use tool where you can track
 > books you've borrowed from all
 > partner libraries using our tool